SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 * **Formatting** - The field must be in the correct format. e.g. currency or date
 * **Logical** - The field needs to pass some validation tests in the business layer

 Furthermore, the desired behaviour for when a validation error occurs is to take the user back to the improper field via a scrolling motion.
-This is particularly important for mobile devices where the responsive layout may cause the form to be extended, requiring further effort to identifty the issue.
+This is particularly important for mobile devices where the responsive layout may cause the form to be extended, requiring further effort to identify the issue.

 ::: good
 ![Figure: Good example - A scrolling effect added to the validation](./validation-scroll.gif)